sfigg/commercialization-public/manufacture/desktop/sysprep--generalize--a-windows-installation.md

 If you're generalizing a Windows Server installation that has Remote Authentication Dial-In User Service (RADIUS) clients or remote RADIUS server groups defined in the Network Policy Server (NPS) configuration, you should remove this information before you deploy it to a different computer.
 For more information, see [Prepare a Network Policy Server (NPS) for Imaging](prepare-a-network-policy-server--nps--for-imaging.md).

-### Prevent Sysprep from removing the record of installed devices
+### Prevent Sysprep from removing installed devices

-When you set up a Windows PC, Windows Setup sets up any detected devices.
+When you set up a Windows PC, Windows Setup configures all detected devices.
+Generalizing a Windows installation uninstalls configured devices, but does not remove device drivers from the PC.

-If you're deploying an image to computers that have identical hardware and devices as the original PC, you can keep the record of these device installations on the computer during system generalization by using an unattend file with Microsoft-Windows-PnPSysprep | `PersistAllDeviceInstalls` set to **true**.
+If you're deploying an image to computers that have identical hardware and devices as the original PC, you can keep devices installed on the computer during system generalization by using an unattend file with Microsoft-Windows-PnPSysprep | `PersistAllDeviceInstalls` set to **true**.
 For more information about **Sysprep**-related Windows unattend components, see the [Unattended Windows Setup Reference for Microsoft-Windows-PnpSysprep](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-pnpsysprep).

 ### Limits on how many times you can run Sysprep